 Sourdough starter not rising?
 Is something else going wrong?
-This post addresses common sourdough starter issues.
+This post addresses common problems of a sourdough starter.

 Creating a starter

-If you don't have a sourdough starter yet, check out this sourdough starter feeding schedule guide.
+If you don’t have a sourdough starter yet, check out this sourdough starter recipe and feeding schedule guide.
 It will run you through the steps to make one.
+All you need is water and all-purpose flour to make a brand-new sourdough starter.

 Sourdough starter not rising